bdauer/siteretriever/README.md

 5. In the AWS console, go to the API Gateway and select `siteretriever`.

-6. Select `POST` and make a test with a dictionary of the form `{"sites": [site, ..., site]}` where site is a website e.g. google.com, facebook.com, as a string.
+6. Select `POST` and test with a dictionary of the form `{"sites": [site, ..., site]}` where site is a website e.g. google.com, facebook.com, as a string.

-7. Select `GET` and make a test.
-It should return the site data from the dynamoDB.
+7. Select `GET` and test.
+It should return the site data from the table.

-8. For cleanup, delete the API, delete the lambdas (site_data_retriever, scrape_and_store, dictionary_builder), and delete the table in the dynamoDB (siteDict)
+8. For cleanup, delete the `siteretriever` API, delete the lambdas (site_data_retriever, scrape_and_store, dictionary_builder), delete the `siteDict` table in dynamoDB.
+Delete the `site-retrieval-role` role in IAM.

 ## Still needed